 In the Control Panel Home window, go to Device Manager.

-NOTE: For Windows 8 and Windows 8.1, the Linksys wireless adapter will be automatically detected and will show up in the Device Manager.
-To know how to get to the Device Manager on a Windows 8 or Windows 8.1 computer, click here.
+NOTE: For Windows 8 and higher, the Linksys wireless adapter will be automatically detected and will show up in the Device Manager.
+To know how to get to the Device Manager on a Windows 8 and higher computer, click here.

 In Device Manager, expand Network adapters and click on your wireless USB adapter.

 NOTE: In this example, the AE6000 is used.

 In the wireless adapter’s Properties window, click Driver and select the button.